Q & A Library

 In addition, you can try these self-help steps suggested by the American Academy of Otolaryngology-Head and Neck Surgery:

-To all of that, I would add that you try not to worry about your tinnitus.
+To all of that, I would add that you try not to worry about your tinnitus or ringing in ears.
 You might want to investigate tinnitus retraining therapy with otolaryngologists (ear, nose and throat specialists) or audiologists who can help you learn to cope better with the disorder.
 And because stress can worsen tinnitus, practice breathing exercises or other relaxation techniques.

 Andrew Weil, M.D.